TamoSoft: Network Analysis Tools & Security Software

 Types of Queries

-Information For Beginners
+Information for Beginners

-'s important to understand the difference between IP addresses, hostnames, and domains.
+It's important to understand the difference between IP addresses, hostnames, and domains.
 An IP address is a unique number that identifies a computer on the Internet, for example 205.181.112.65.
 You may want to obtain information about an IP address to find out who is the real sender of an e-mail message, or who is attacking your computer.

-hostname is just an easy-to-remember name corresponding to an IP address.
-For example, www.microsoft.com is the name for the IP address 207.46.230.219.
-A whois query for www.microsoft.com and 207.46.230.219 returns exactly the same information.
+A hostname is just an easy-to-remember name corresponding to an IP address.
+For example, www.tamos.com is the name for the IP address 209.68.11.237.
+A whois query for www.tamos.com and 209.68.11.237 returns exactly the same information.

-domain is a network name registered to someone.
+Domains are different from hostnames and IP addresses.
+A domain is a network name registered to someone.
 Domain queries provide information about the owner of a domain name.
 For example, if you want to purchase the cats.com domain name to make a web site about cats, you may want to contact the current owner of this domain to discuss the deal.
 To obtain the information about the domain name owner you need make a domain query.

 SmartWhois is capable of performing both IP address/hostname and domain name queries.